-No, the Columbia-Juilliard Program is a cross-registration program that does not lead to an additional degree.
-The Columbia-Juilliard Program lessons are offered for credit towards a degree at Columbia College.
-However, Columbia-Juilliard Program participants may choose to continue with the Joint Program, which offers the opportunity to earn both a Bachelor of Arts from Columbia College and Masters of Music from Juilliard.
+No. The Columbia-Juilliard Program is a cross-registration program that does not lead to an additional degree.
+The program offers Juilliard lessons for credit towards a degree at Columbia.
+However, Columbia-Juilliard Program participants may choose to apply to the Joint Program, which offers the opportunity to earn both a bachelor's degree from Columbia and a Masters of Music from Juilliard, in their junior year.

 May I apply Early Decision if I am interested in the Columbia-Juilliard Program?